4: The Landscape of Thought

 “Ice cream” (a dessert)

-But here’s where it gets interesting.
 Each of these concepts connects to dozens of others.
 “Love” links to “happiness,” “relationships,” “heart,” “romance.”
 “Chocolate” connects to “sweet,” “brown,” “candy,” “cocoa trees,” “South America.”
 “Ice cream” branches to “cold,” “summer,” “dairy,” “dessert,” “childhood.”

 What seemed like a simple four-word thought actually represents a journey through a rich neighborhood of interconnected ideas, each carrying its own web of associations and memories.